kdrag0n/adevtool/README.md

 ## License

-This tool is licensed under the [MIT license](LICENSE).
+This tool is licensed under the [MIT license](LICENSE), ensuring that anyone is free to use it for any purpose in compliance with the license.
 Contributions are welcome!